simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2 Chat Ollama.md

 ```
 16. **TODO-11:**  Organize your imports and save your work.
 Run this test, it should pass.
 Check the results in the console.

     * The test should run and produce a list of the five Great Lakes.
-It is also very possible that you will encounter an error here, possibly due to setup, but also due to changes in Azure since the time of this writing.
+It is also very possible that you will encounter an error here, possibly due to setup, but also due to changes in Ollama since the time of this writing.
 Here are some troubleshooting tips.
+        * The Ollama Docker container must be running.
+        * Ollama must be running the model matching the model specified in application.yml
         * If you have a compilation issue, be sure you have organized imports.
 Compare your code to the solution code.
-    * Be sure your API Key is established in environment variables.

 **Part 7 - Summary**

-At this point, you have integrated with Azure from your own Spring Boot application.
+At this point, you have integrated with a local Ollama hosted model from your own Spring Boot application.
 Congratulations!